-Please click here to order
+Please click here to order the CD

 Fünf Abende spielte das Trio 3 mit der Pianistin Geri Allen im New Yorker Jazzclub Birdland Kompositionen der Jazzpianistin Mary Lou Williams: CELEBRATING MARY LOU WILLIAMS. Überaus frische und eigenständige Interpretationen einiger der schönsten Stücke der «First Lady of Jazz».